peterparker57/project-hub-mcp-server/README.md

   description: "A new TypeScript project"
 });

-// Find a project (case-insensitive) await mcp.use("project-hub", "find_project", {
+// Find a project (flexible name search) await mcp.use("project-hub", "find_project", {
-  name: "my-project" // Works with "My-Project", "MY-PROJECT", etc.
+  name: "my-project" // Works with "My-Project", "MY-PROJECT", "my project notes", etc.
 });

 // Record a change